Z-100/M5Stack-parkingsystem/README.md

 *simplified, due to StackOverflow-toxicity taking over and hating on any pictures used in .md files.

+## Anleitung
+1. Clone Repository
+2. Open it in VS Code
+3. Install the PlatformIO Extension
+4. Fill in the WiFi Inforrmawtion in requestclient.cpp:10
+5. Upload the Code to the M5StackCore2.
+	- One should have the boolean isTopM5Stack == true and the other one false in application_state.cpp:14

 ## The test cases

 | The case                          | Expected behaviour                    | Actual behaviour                      | OK/NOK |